- How does CDE Identity Management benefit me?

 - I get an error page "You have not been granted access to this CDE Application." - what to do?

-- Where I can find Data Pipeline Identity Management collection/group mappings?
+- Where I can find the Identity Management role mappings for Data Pipeline and other applications?

 The Colorado Department of Education Identity Management system (IDM) provides Local Education Agencies (LEAs) with a means of administering and maintaining user access to integrated CDE data systems.
 IDM also helps ensure adequate protection of student-level data that is received, collected, developed, and used by the Colorado Department of Education, in compliance with the Family Educational Rights and Privacy Act (FERPA).